Some links in this post may be affiliate links

 Too little light will result in leggy growth and small, pale leaves.
 Therefore, where natural lighting is not adequate, use a full spectrum grow light to supplement it.

-For a balanced growth, turn the pot regularly to ensure that the plant receives light on all sides.
+For a balanced growth, turn the pot monthly to ensure that the plant receives light on all sides.

-Ficus elastica flourishes in an average warmth of 15-280C.
-Keep it away from drafts coming from AC units, hot air vents, windy doors, stoves and other to prevent sudden changes in temperature which can lead to drooping and leaf drop.
+Ficus elastica flourishes in a warmth of 15-280C.
+Keep it away from drafts coming from AC units, hot air vents, windy doors, stoves and others, to prevent temperature flactuations which can lead to stunted growth, wilting, drooping, yellowing and leaf drop.

-Rubber Plant blossom in a moderate humidity of 50-55%.
+Rubber Plant prefers a humidity of 50-55%.
 However, if the air is too dry, the plant responds with brown, dry leaf tips and edges.
 To heighten humidity, set the pot on a wet pebble tray, use a humidifier or grow the plant in a well-lit bathroom, kitchen and other humid areas in the home.
 Maintain good air circulation to reduce fungal diseases.

-Feed your Rubber Plants with a balanced, water-soluble fertilizer monthly in spring and summer for a lush growth.
+Feed your Rubber Plant with a balanced, water-soluble fertilizer every 4 weeks in spring and summer for a lush growth.

 Withhold feeding in fall and winter as growth is minimal and feeding at this time can lead to fertilizer burn.

-Every 1-2 months, flush out accumulated salts by running a stream of water through the soil until it comes out through the drainage hole and allow it to run for 5-10 minutes.
-Repeat the process several times to leach out all the excess salts from the soil.
+Every 1-2 months, flush out accumulated salts by running a stream of water through the soil until it comes out through the drainage hole.
+Repeat the process several times to leach out most of the salts.

-Repot your Ficus elastica at the beginning of the growing season ( spring to early summer), only when it has become pot-bound.
+Repot Ficus elastica at the beginning of the growing season ( spring to early summer), only when pot-bound.
 Avoid frequent repotting as it prefers to be pot-bound.
 Repot only when when roots begin to grow through the drainage holes.

 Use a pot 1 size larger that has a drainage hole to prevent the soil from getting soggy.
 Use a heavy pot as the plant can become top-heavy and topple over.
-Take a look at these ceramic pots on Amazon.
+Check out these ceramic pots on Amazon.

 For large Rubber Plants which may be difficult to repot, annually replenish the top 2-4 inches of soil with fresh soil.